+We liked to compare the efficacy of the manually moved screed levelling machine on the reduction of the risk of musculoskeletal disorders with other ergonomic interventions that have been implemented and assessed in the workplace.
+Unfortunately, we were not able to find any other ergonomic studies on the prevention of musculoskeletal disorders that used a health impact assessment or PIF to assess the efficacy.
 Regarding the use of health impact assessments in ergonomic studies, we found no other studies in PubMed on January 19th 2023.
 We retrieved 926 results using "Health Impact Assessment" as Mesh term in the PubMed database.
 This search was combined with “Ergonomics” as Mesh term, including 60.624 results.
 This combined search with AND only resulted in two papers: one paper described potential health effects based on telework in response to the spread of COVID-19 and the other study assessed activities of daily living in older and healthy adults [36,37].
-None reported on a potential health gain based on PAF and/or PIF.
-Given the numerous studies performed on exposure assessments in ergonomics [30], we suggest that researchers and practitioners more often consider including a simple health impact assessment to estimate the potential health benefit in terms of disease or disorder of a preventive measure.
+So none of these two studies reported on a potential health benefit for musculoskeletal disorders due to an ergonomic intervention.
+To be more certain, we also performed a search in PubMed using PIF.
+We retrieved 71 results using 'Potential Impact Fraction'[Text Word] on February 27th 2023.
+Again, none of the studies reported on a potential health benefit for musculoskeletal disorders due to an ergonomic intervention.
+Most studies addressed the impact of a risk factor or intervention on cancer [44, 45].
+Examples are obesity, smoking, alcohol consumption, fruit and vegetable intake and physical activity.
+Other preventable diseases often studied were diabetes and cardiovascular diseases.
+This emphasizes the merits of the use of a health impact assessment in the field of ergonomic intervention studies to prevent work-related musculoskeletal disorders, as is done in the present study.
+Given the numerous studies performed on physical exposure assessments in ergonomics to prevent these work-related musculoskeletal disorders [30], we suggest that researchers and practitioners more often consider including a simple health impact assessment to estimate the potential health benefit in terms of a musculoskeletal disease or disorder of a preventive ergonomic measure.

 4.2.
 Strengths and limitations